inrupt/libreoffice-solid/README.md

 - C++ build tools

 ### Quick Start
-1. Clone this repository
+1. Clone the LibreOffice core repository
-2. Follow [INSTALL.md](INSTALL.md) for integration steps
+2. Copy this connector's files to the LibreOffice source tree
-3. Build LibreOffice with `--enable-solid` flag
+3. Build LibreOffice with `--with-solid` flag
 4. Test with a pod from https://start.inrupt.com/

 ## 📁 What's Implemented